-3 generations shot, killed in Oakland street violence
+Oakland street violence claims 3 generations 3 years apart

 OAKLAND, Calif.
-(AP) — A man who pleaded for the community to stop the violence in Oakland after his son and grandson were killed three years ago became a victim himself this week.
+(AP) — A man who urged an end to violence in Oakland after gunfire killed his son and grandson as they slept three years ago became a victim himself this week as he drove near a street memorial for his slain family.

-The East Bay Times reports (http://bayareane.ws/2ihI1Us ) that 39-year-old Melvin Johnson was killed while driving in East Oakland not far from a street shrine for his 16-month-old grandson and 20-year-old son.
-They were shot and killed in August 2013.
-Johnson was killed Tuesday.
+Melvin Johnson, 39, was shot and killed Tuesday on the east side of the San Francisco Bay Area city, not far from the shrine for his 16-month-old grandson and 20-year-old son, who were fatally shot in August 2013, The East Bay Times reported Thursday (http://bayareane.ws/2ihI1Us ).

-No motive has been released by police for Johnson’s killing.
-A suspect has not been arrested.
+Police have made no arrests and released no motive for Johnson’s killing.
+They have not said if the shooting was random or if Johnson was targeted.
+He died at a hospital.

 Most Read Stories